Potentilla indica: Uses

-The fresh berries are edible but considered less palatable than proper strawberries.
-A survey conducted in Assam, India from 2018-2020 documented the use of Potentilla indica by traditional healers to treat asthma.
+There is recorded ethno-medicinal usage (in northeastern India) as anthelmintic to get rid of parasites (Note: Other sources list P. fulgens for treatment for intestinal parasites in Western Himalayas, rather than P. indica.) and to treat lung symptoms.
+A survey conducted in Assam, India, from 2018–2020 documented the use of Potentilla indica by traditional healers to treat asthma.
 In traditional Chinese medicine, it is used for clearing heat, cooling blood, detumescence, and detoxication.